Avengers: Endgame – what happens next?

 More old favourites

-While it’s not too likely we’ll see more solo Captain America or Iron Man movies (depending on what happens in Endgame) we shouldn’t count out all the founding Avengers just yet.
+While it’s not too likely we’ll see more solo Captain America or Iron Man movies going forward we shouldn’t count out all the founding Avengers just yet.
 Outside of Hawkeye and Black Widow’s upcoming solo efforts, Chris Hemsworth has expressed an interest in making more Thor movies with Ragnarok director Taika Waititi, and it seems likely Mark Ruffalo’s Hulk could continue to play a role in team-up movies (complicated rights issues prevent him from having a solo movie).

-It’s currently not clear whether more Avengers films themselves are coming – it seems likely, although the team make-up may have to be a little different – but if they are, expect new characters like Captain Marvel to have a more central role.
+It’s currently not clear whether more Avengers films themselves are coming – it seems likely in the long term, although the team make-up may have to be a little different – but if they are, expect new characters like Captain Marvel to have a more central role.

 What about the X-Men and Deadpool?